Arsene94/dacarsfe/docs/mail-template-admin-api.md

 ## Mail templates
 Template keys follow dot notation (`booking/request.twig` → `booking.request`).
 Keys containing `..`, spaces, or special characters are rejected.
 Each template persists editable metadata (`title`, `subject`) plus an optional attachment list.
+Every attachment entry exposes `id`, `name`, `size`, `mime_type`, `url`, and a `with_deposit` toggle that restricts delivery to bookings with (1) or without (0) a security deposit.
 The API also returns a preview context and the full list of available Twig variables so the dashboard can build a rich editor.

 ### GET `/api/mail-templates`
 Lists every editable Twig file together with stored metadata.